Selective Address Mobility

 net.ipv4.ip_forward=1through the normal sysctl controller.

-address from local interfaces if cloud-init, netplan, or another guest agent
+local interfaces if cloud-init, netplan, or another guest agent adds it back.
+It

-adds it back.
-It then ensures IPv4 forwarding, explicit proxy-neighbor state
+then ensures IPv4 forwarding, explicit proxy-neighbor state for provider ingress

-overlay /32 delivery route comes from BGP best-path import. routerd does not
+route comes from BGP best-path import. routerd does not re-add the address when

-re-add the address when the capture is removed, because it never owned the guest
+the capture is removed, because it never owns the guest OS assignment.

 Status reports this as captureOSAddressAbsence. enforced: true means